StudentESE/aramis-to-cte-excel-converter/README.md

 * sometimes `pip install --upgrade pip` helps
 * `pip install rich --upgrade` should fix the rich error under Windows
-* Use Mac OS because this is the platform is used for development `
+* Use Mac OS because this is the platform is used for development
+* force python letting stdout to be unbuffered using the `-u` flag
+* fix alive_progress problems with `pip install alive-progress` `